 What is tooth sensitivity?

-Dentin hypersensitivity is the painful sensation felt in the teeth after consuming hot, cold, sweet or acidic foods, or breathing in cold air.
-It is commonly referred to as teeth sensitivity, and it’s believed that over half the world’s population has fallen victim to sensitive teeth at least once.
+Moreover, dentin hypersensitivity triggers pain in teeth after they encounter hot, cold, sweet, or acidic foods, or when exposed to cold air.
+Commonly known as teeth sensitivity, it’s estimated that over half the global populace has experienced it at least once.

 What causes sensitive teeth?

-Our teeth are covered with a strong layer of enamel, the hardest substance found in the human body.
-Underneath the enamel sits the root of the tooth, which is protected by a softer substance called cementum.
-It is the area between these two layers, the dentin, which can be the source of your toothache.
+Our teeth are encased in enamel, the toughest substance in the human body.
+Just beneath this protective enamel, the tooth’s root is cradled, guarded by a softer layer called cementum.
+Nestled between these two is the dentin, which often triggers toothaches.

-The dentin is filled with small canal-like tubules that lead to the nerves and cells inside the tooth.
-When these tubules are exposed to hot, cold, sweet, or acidic substances, the nerves send a painful signal.
+Intriguingly, the dentin houses tiny, canal-like tubules that extend to the tooth’s nerves and cells.
+When exposed to hot, cold, sweet, or acidic substances, these tubules convey a painful message directly to the nerves.

 Temporary tooth sensitivity can occur after certain dental treatments; however, this usually subsides within a few days.
 Ongoing sensitivity is most likely the result of worn tooth enamel and exposed roots.